yougotwill/session-desktop/INTERNALBUILDS.md

 # Building

-This document alongside [Releasing.md](RELEASING.md) primarily covers our internal build process for release builds, if you are an external contributor please refer to [Contributing.md](CONTRIBUTING.md) for building instructions.
+This document alongside [Releasing.md](RELEASING.md) primarily covers our internal build process for release builds.

+If you are an external contributor please refer to [Contributing.md](CONTRIBUTING.md) for building instructions.

 ## Automated